Rapidly Screening the Correlation Between the Rotational Mobility and the Hydrogen Bonding Strength of Confined Water

-On the other hand, in the more likely event that molecules exchange between environments on a timescale longer than $\tau_c$, but still shorter than the timescale of the $^2$H relaxation (typically order of tens of ms), their relaxation time would average.
+This corresponds to the averaging of the inverse of the relaxation rates, or to an averaging of the relaxation times. \paragraph{vs tau averaging} On the other hand, in the more likely event that molecules exchange between environments on a timescale longer than $\tau_c$, but still shorter than the timescale of the $^2$H relaxation (typically order of tens of ms), their relaxation rate would average.
 Following from \cref{eq:R1q2}, this means an observation of $\tau_c$ \via the relaxation time would report an average:

-where the individual $\tau_{c,i}$ give the different rotational correlation times that the water molecule adapts in each particular environment, and the $a_i$ give the fractional amounts of time for which the molecule resides in each environment.
-Importantly, $^2$H measurements that observe a single relaxation time do not rule out the possibility of fast exchange between environments with different correlation times.
+where the individual $\tau_{c,i}$ give the different rotational correlation times that the water molecule adapts in each particular environment, and the $a_i$ give the fractional amounts of time for which the molecule resides in each environment. \paragraph{conclusion of different types of averaging} Importantly, $^2$H measurements that observe a single relaxation time do not rule out the possibility of fast exchange between environments with different correlation times.
 Conversely, if a distribution is observed with more than one relaxation time, such an observation indicates the existence of two populations of water that remain separate on a timescale similar to or greater than the relaxation time.